apify/apify-client-js/docs/examples/index.md

 The fastest way to get results from an Actor is to pass input directly to the `call` function.
 Input can be passed to `call` function and the reference of running Actor (or wait for finish) is available in `runData` variable.

+This example starts an Actor that scrapes 20 posts from the Instagram website based on the hashtag.

 ```javascript
 import { ApifyClient } from 'apify-client';